 The Family Business Center, which Ira founded and ran for a quarter century, was a trusted learning environment for family and closely held businesses and expert advisors.
 Through educational dinner forums, featuring world-class presentations on a wide range of important subjects, as well as workshops, roundtables, print and online newsletters, an advice column, and custom consulting, the center was a resource for hundreds of companies around western Massachusetts.
 Some of the presenters over the years included George Washington, Abraham Lincoln, Daniel Goleman, Dan Pink, Dr. Joy Browne and a variety of wise local business owners!

-Ira’s lifelong love of good questions landed him the radio host role on WHMP’s Western Mass Business Show, where he has interviewed more than 300 business owners from around the Pioneer Valley.
-That show was recently expanded to a full hour, continuing to share the wisdom of many entrepreneurial leaders.
+Ira’s lifelong love of good questions landed him the radio host role on WHMP’s Western Mass Business Show, where he has interviewed more than 350 business owners from around the Pioneer Valley over a 7 year span.
+Ira recently then passed the mic to Tara Brewster, the next generation, who is already doing wonderfully.